hellogreg/pstv/pstv.md

 For a controller-navigated interface, items should usually be in a line or a grid.
 This makes directional pad and analog stick navigation logical and predictable.
 Up, down, left, and right all correspond to d-pad button presses or analog movements.

-On a touchscreen like the Vita, a grid is less important.
-That's how we wound up with the current PSTV homescreen, where application icons are arranged diagonally, row to row.
+On a touchscreen like the Vita's, a grid is less important.
+That's how we wound up with the current PSTV homescreen, where application icons are arranged diagonally across rows.

-With the apps organized like this, trying to move the cursor across rows is not only unpredictable, but it actually may move in the opposite horizontal direction from what’s intended.
+With the apps organized like this, trying to move the cursor from row to row is not only unpredictable, but it actually may move in the opposite horizontal direction from what’s intended.

 Say you have the top-left application selected.
 If you press down on the d-pad or analog stick, which second-row app will be selected?
 It’s the leftmost one, but you’d have no way of knowing that until you actually tried it.